GrigorSarkisyan/GrigorSarkisyan/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)I'm Grigor Sarkisyan
 ========================================================================================================================================

-### I'm a QA-engineer at Saber Interactive, which creates exciting video games for PC, PS5 and Xbox.
+### I'm a QA-engineer at Saber Interactive, which creates exciting video games for PC, PS and Xbox.

 * 🌍 I'm based in Minsk, Belarus
 * ✉️ You can contact me at [sgs01111991@gmail.com](mailto:sgs01111991@gmail.com)